 MARION J. CAFFEY

 Mr. Caffey began his entertainment career as a song and dance man in New York City in 1981.
 Since then he has the rare distinction of having performed, conceived, created, directed, choreographed and written for the Broadway stage.
-His theatrical creations and productions have appeared on 3 Continents, in over 10 countries, 100’s of theaters, including Broadway, Off-Broadway, The White House; also seen by millions on television.
+His theatrical creations and productions have appeared on 3 continents, in over 10 countries, hundreds of theaters, including Broadway, Off-Broadway, The White House; also seen by millions on television.
 These include: 3 Mo’ Divas, Three Mo’ Tenors, Cookin’ at the Cookery, Street Corner Symphony and The Ceremonial Groundbreaking for the Martin Luther King, Jr. Memorial, Bowfire and many more.

 Capone is known around the world as the Gangsta of Comedy.
 Named after the original King of Crime, this Bronx born native hustled his way onto the entertainment scene in 1992.
 It’s been fireworks ever since.
 Capone is gifted with a comedic flair that appeals to people from all around the world.
 He has shared the stage with comedians such as Mike Epps, Drew Frasier, Talent, Rob Stapleton, Gerald Kelly, Tracy Morgan and many other heroes of comedy.
 Capone is the host of Amateur Night at the Apollo every Wednesday night.
 Other standup credits include the Uptown Comedy Club, Boston Comedy Club and Caroline’s Comedy Club in New York.
 “My jokes are about personal relationships, children, society, work and ethnicity” says Capone.
 “Through comedy, I try to help the audience see that after any dark tunnel, there’s always light.”
 He’s here, sitting stoically upon his comedic throne waiting to tickle the next funny bone.

 Photo Credit: Shahar Azran